 However, you should remember to temper your expectations about battery life before you purchase them.
 Apple advertises the Airpods Pro as having around four and a half hours of juice in them at moderate volume playback with the active noise cancellation on.
-If this sounds too short, then maybe you’re better off sticking with regular wireless earbuds since, believe it or not, this is a bit above the norm as far as battery lives or true wireless earbuds go!
+If this sounds too short, then maybe you’re better off sticking with regular wireless earbuds since, believe it or not, this is a bit above the norm as far as battery life for true wireless earbuds go!

 The situation isn’t bad, however, as you can get a full day of playback out of these with the wireless charging case.
 Just five minutes of charging should make the Airpods good to go for another hour of listening, which helps out a lot.

 Speaking of the wireless charging case, we’re once again impressed by what Apple has to offer here.
 Sure, the dimensions of the thing are a bit off, which makes them a weird fit in your hand.
 But the earbuds themselves slide into their protrusions magnetically, so you don’t ever have to worry about whether you’ve stored them correctly or not.

 Of course, it wouldn’t be Apple if they didn’t go ahead and sprinkle the case with some proprietary technology.
 The case uses a lightning connector, which is a hassle if you don’t have any spare lightning cables lying around since you’ll always have to lug the one you have around.

 Last but certainly not least, we have to look at how this device sounds.
 All the cool characteristics will be for nothing if the audio quality isn’t up to snuff.

 Thankfully, this isn’t the case.
-To preface this section, we first have to say that the Airpods Pro sound way better than the Airpods 2.
+To preface this section, we first have to say that the Airpods Pro sounds way better than the Airpods 2.
 This is largely due to how they completely seal off the ear canal.
 The Airpods 2 weren’t horrible in a vacuum, but since their sound quality always had to compete for your attention with the ambient noise, they left a bad taste in many users’ mouths.